 Most drywall finishers were employed by building finishing contractors and attained an average of $50,710 yearly.
 Those hired by nonresidential building construction earned $56,430.
 Drywallers hired in residential building construction achieved an average of $43,700, less than those hired in nonresidential construction.
 Drywallers functioning as foundation, building, and structure exterior contractors earned an average annual wage of $51,570.

 An entry-level drywall finisher with less than one year of experience can anticipate earning an average total compensation of $15.42.
 An early drywall career with one or four years of experience earns an average wage of $17.47.
 A mid-career drywaller with five to nine years of experience makes a total average wage of $21.54 based on one hundred and fifty salaries.
-An experienced drywaller with ten to nineteen years experience earns an average salary of $23.01.
+An experienced drywaller with ten to nineteen years of experience earns an average salary of $23.01.
 Finally, in their late twenty-year or higher career, employees earn an average salary of $25.

 Drywall installers work mainly for construction firms; some even run their drywall service as businesses to apply finish to the exterior or interior walls, ceilings, building partitions, etc. Candidates must know wall texture, taping, and sheetrock finishing and be able to utilize essential hand tools, and employers prefer those with prior construction experience.
 Relevant artistic talents may also help produce decorative surfaces.

 Many drywall companies need their finishers to have a high school diploma.
 However, some will consider applicants with only work experience, and some prefer those who have followed a trade school and worked as an intern.
 They must pay close attention to detail, be physically fit, and have manual dexterity.
-In addition, they must be comfortable working in close spaces and able to balance, climb, bend, crawl, crouch, or stand for long periods.
+In addition, they must be comfortable working in tight spaces and able to balance, climb, bend, crawl, crouch, or stand for long periods.